siddalp-actual/lilypondEventsProcessing/README.md

 I have extended the sample lilypond event listener and built python code to transform the output lilypond 'events' into midi.

-Contents:
+## Contents:
 lilyNotes        : a python package containing events partser and classes to
-                   assist with transforming into a chronological sequence of note-on, note-off midi events. ly/ petes-event-listener.ly : an extension of the lilypond provided event-listener.ly
+                   assist with transforming into a chronological sequence of note-on, note-off midi events.
+ly/
+  petes-event-listener.ly : an extension of the lilypond provided
+                   event-listener.ly

 tests/           : unit tests

 notebookScript/
   Lilypond Notes to mid.py : Jupyter note book with commentary and sample
                    python code to use the above classes to create a midi file.
                    (I use JupyText to split the notebook into input and output)

+notes2midi.py    : a top level utility which locates a .notes file and uses the
+                   lilyNotes and [Mido](https://mido.readthedocs.io/en/latest/index.html) packages to generate a midi file